malllabiisc/HyperGCN/README.md

 ![](./hmlap.png)

-**Overview of HyperGCN:** *Given node and relation embeddings, CompGCN performs a composition operation φ(·) over each edge in the neighborhood of a central node (e.g. Christopher Nolan above).
-The composed embeddings are then convolved with specific filters WO and WI for original and inverse relations respectively.
-We omit self-loop in the diagram for clarity.
-The message from all the neighbors are then aggregated to get an updated embedding of the central node.
-Also, the relation embeddings are transformed using a separate weight matrix.
-Please refer to the paper for details.*
+**Overview of HyperGCN:** *Given a hypergraph and vertex features, HyperGCN approximates the Hypergraph by a graph in which each hyperedge is approximated by a subgraph consiting of an edge between maximally disparate vertices and edges between each and every other vertex (mediator) of the hyperedge.*

 ### Dependencies